Dear Dr. Thompson,

 Cost of Diagnosis and Treatment

-Based on my experience as a vet in a large city in 2020, x-rays and lab tests usually cost around $300 each.
+Based on my experience as a vet in a large city, x-rays and lab tests usually cost around $300 each.
 Office visit/exam charges, injections and pain meds to go home will add another $150 to $300.

 If you live in a smaller town or rural area, vet fees will likely be quite a bit less.
 If your dog needs to see a specialist for MRI and surgery, the cost will be $5,000 and up depending on the complexity of the case.